 Our principal exposure to loss is our obligation to pay claims under MGIC's mortgage guaranty insurance policies.
 At December 31, 2010, MGIC's direct (before any reinsurance) primary and pool risk in force, which is the unpaid principal balance of insured loans as reflected in our records multiplied by the coverage percentage, and taking account of any loss limit, was approximately \$51.7 billion.
-In addition, as part of our contract underwriting activities, we are responsible for the quality of our underwriting decisions in accordance with the terms of the contract underwriting agreements with customers.
-We may be required to provide certain remedies to our customers if certain standards relating to the quality of our underwriting work are not met, and we have an established reserve for such obligations.
-Through December 31, 2010, the cost of remedies provided by us to customers for failing to meet the standards of the contracts has not been material.
+In addition, as part of our contract underwriting activities, we are responsible for the quality of our underwriting decisions in accordance with the terms of the contract underwriting work are not met, and we have an established reserve for such obligations.
+Through December 3 1, 2010, the cost of remedies provided by us to customers for failing to meet the standards of the contracts has not been material.
 However, a generally positive economic environment for residential real estate that continued until approximately 2007 may have mitigated the effect of some of these costs, and claims for remedies may be made a number of years after the underwriting work was performed.
 A material portion of our new insurance written through the flow channel in recent years, including for 2006 and 2007, has involved loans for which we provided contract underwriting services.
-We believe the rescission of mortgage insurance coverage on loans for which we provided contract underwriting services may make a claim for a contract underwriting remedy more likely to occur.
-Beginning in the second half of 2009, we experienced an increase in claims for contract underwriting remedies, which continued into 2010.
-Hence, there can be no assurance that contract underwriting remedies will not be material in the future.
+We believe the rescission of mortgage insurance coverage on loans for which we provided contract underwriting remedies, which continued into 2010.
+Hence, there can be no assurance that contract underwriting remedies will not be material in the f uture.